rodamaral/smw-tas/README.md

 Emulators version
 -----------------
 **lsnes:**
-There's a script for rr1 version and another for rr2.
-The first one is based on the second, but with limited functionality.
-The rr2 version works for β22++.
+The latest release requires lsnes-rr2-β23++.
+This is the most complete script, with more features.

 **BizHawk:**
 There's a script for version 1.11.0++.
 The functionality is better with maximized window, necessary to display text on the black lateral gaps.

 **Snes9x-rr:**
-The script should work in the last versions of 1.43, 1.51 and 1.52.
+The script works in the latest versions of 1.43 and 1.51.
+Snes9x 1.52 has poor Lua support and 1.53 doesn't have Lua.

 Features
 --------